 ‘Iraqis love life’: In conversation with Ala Talabani

-On the sidelines of a conference about Iraq’s future, the parliamentarian spoke to Al Jazeera about Iraq’s future.
+On the sidelines of a conference about Iraq, the parliamentarian spoke to Al Jazeera about the country’s future.

 Doha, Qatar – Twenty years after the invasion of Iraq, the Iraqi people are still dealing with the fallout from Saddam Hussein’s rule and the years of unrest since it ended in 2003.
 At the same time, the international community is grappling with the question of whether the intervention that took place was the right way to go.